corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 ``-o, <outputType>``
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

-### See Identity Manager Service status and available plugins
+### Seeing Identity Manager Service status and available plugins

 You can use the CLI to check your connection to the Identity Manager Service, and see available plugins to the service.

-### Check Identity Manager Service status
+### Checking Identity Manager Service status

 **Sample command structure**